Ryux411/ShopTitan-Sentinel/README.md

 ## Contributing

 Contributions, issues and feature requests are welcome.
 Please open an issue or submit a pull request.
+“Know anyone else plagued by unexpected shutdowns?
+Share this script to keep their game running non‑stop!”

 ## Licence